TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 16/Mark 16.12.md

 ---

-And after these things he was manifested in another form unto two of them, as they walked, on their way into the country.
+After these things he was revealed in another form to two of them, as they walked, on their way into the country.